ewfx/gaipl-code-lone/README.md

 ## 🎯 Introduction
-Geerative AI for platform support
+Generative AI for platform support

 ## 🏃 How to Run
 1. Clone the repository